-Black Friday this year will be on November 23th, 2017.
-That’s one day earlier than what we saw in 2017 and two days earlier than in 2017.
-That also means we’ll see more shopping days this year in the time between Thanksgiving and Christmas which, we hope, will mean more bargains to be found 🙂 .
+Black Friday this year will be on November 29th, 2019.
+That’s six days later than the date from 2018.
+That also means we’ll see less holiday shopping days this year in the time between Thanksgiving and Christmas.

 For those of you that don’t know, Black Friday always falls on the day after Thanksgiving day here in the United States (that’s always on the 4th Thursday of November).
 Un-officially, Black Friday deals are usually to be found through the entire week leading up to Thanksgiving and often through the next week (aka Cyber Monday week).
 Many of the big-box stores, like Walmart, Best Buy, Macy’s, K-mart, and Target start their black friday sales in the afternoon on Thanksgiving day (most open their doors around 6pm local time).
 You’ll even find countries like Canada, UK, and Germany promote their versions of Black Friday deals as well.